Eating Exploring Reading

 Why Owls, Bees and Reading?

-In order to celebrate the first milestone of Owl.Bee.Reading – we reached 100 followers on Instagram! – I decided the time has come for some explanation.
+In order to celebrate the first milestone of Owl.Bee.Reading – the fact that we reached 100 followers on Instagram 🎉 – I’ve decided the time has come for some explanation.
 Sure, for many bookstagrammers having 100 people following them is not a lot but to me it means a lot.
-So, a massive THANK YOU for sticking around and enjoy today’s blog post.
+So, a massive THANK YOU for sticking around, I hope you enjoy today’s blog post.

 🦉🐝📚